UK availability checks

 - Provider details can change.

-What a waitlist does not mean
+What a waitlist must not be mistaken for

 Waitlists can make a future medicine feel closer than it really is.
 Before relying on any provider page, check whether it separates UK availability from overseas approval, explains prescription-only status, and makes clear that clinical assessment is required.